 Leakage of small amounts of urine during physical movement (coughing, sneezing, exercising).

-Leakage of large amounts of urine at unexpected times, including
+Leakage of large amounts of urine at unexpected times, including during sleep.

 Functional untimely urination because of physical disability, external obstacles, or problems in thinking or communicating that prevent a person from reaching a toilet.